 To organize its work, the Convention will be able to count on the support of a governance committee, technical and legal experts and professionals in citizen participation and deliberation.
 Three guarantors will oversee the neutrality and sincerity of the debates.
 The ESEC, a constitutionally independent institution, oversees the organization of the event.

-The Convention takes place on 4, 5 and 6 October 2019 and will meet six times at the ESEC.
-It will submit its conclusions at the end of January 2020.
+The Convention takes place on 4, 5 and 6 October 2019 and will meet seven times at the ESEC.
+It will submit its conclusions at the 7th session.
 The Government will respond publicly to the proposals and publish a provisional timetable for the implementation of these proposals.
 Afterwards, citizens will be able to formulate a joint and public reaction to the Government's responses.